 This Sunnyside restaurant serves up a menu of American comfort food.
-Don't miss the Nashville-style fried chicken with a side of black-eyed pea salad for dinner and indulge on a duck confit benedict for brunch.
+Don't miss the Nashville-style fried chicken with a side of black-eyed pea salad for dinner or indulge in a duck confit benedict for brunch.

-A neighborhood New York-style pizza place featuring antipasto, 21 signature pies, calzones, and more.
+This neighborhood New York-style pizza place features antipasto, 21 signature pies, and calzones.
 Take a seat at the 40-foot bar and choose among the 30 brews on tap.

-A comfy neighborhood hangout with a menu featuring old favorites, such as chicken parmesan, along with fresh seasonal entrees.
+This comfy neighborhood hangout features old favorites, such as chicken Parmesan, along with fresh seasonal entrees.